MalharNavalkar/animalclass/README.md

 # animalclass
-This is the Animal class were we categorize animals.
-Author:-Malhar Navalkar
+This is the Animal class were we categorize animals.<br> Author:-Malhar Navalkar